Maalot Educational Network | Evaluated Learning Experience

 September 2009 - Present.

-Major topics taught in this course include: Biblical source of melochos; categories of forbidden melachos; av and toldah; d’oraisa and d’rabbanan; melechs machsheves; psik reisha; plowing; planting; harvesting; gathering; threshing; winnowing; grinding; kneading; dyeing; cutting to size; cooking; yad soledes bo; ma’achal ben Drusa’I; kli rishon, sheni and shlishi; bein hashmashos.
+Major topics include: Biblical source of melochos; categories of forbidden melachos; av and toldah; d’oraisa and d’rabbanan; melechs machsheves; psik reisha; plowing; planting; harvesting; gathering; threshing; winnowing; grinding; kneading; dyeing; cutting to size; cooking; yad soledes bo; ma’achal ben Drusa’I; kli rishon, sheni and shlishi; bein hashmashos.
 Topics may vary.
 Methods of instruction include lecture, discussion, and textual preparation.